cucumber/cucumber-jvm/datatable/README.md

 4. Transform the table.
 The table as a whole is transformed into a single object.

-When combined these four transforms are sufficient to convert a table to any other reasonable type.
+When combined, these four transforms are sufficient to convert a table to any other reasonable type.

 #### Example

-Previously we transformed the geolocation of airports to a map of Doubles.
+Previously, we transformed the geolocation of airports to a map of Doubles.
 The domain however uses a `Geolocation(latitude:Double, longitude:Double)` object to represent geolocations.
 Airports are represented by `Airport(code:String)`.